 Iplantz was started to give people in warm-climate countries access to information on useful tropical and subtropical plants, including where they grow best.
 It is grounded on the belief that the more knowledgeable we are about useful plants and where they grow, the better we become at selecting them for food, medicine and materials.
 Not only to feed, clothe, house and heal us but also to create economic opportunity.

-The iplantz website features trees, shrubs and herbs that are useful to humans in some way, whether as food, medicine, material or in providing a service.
-And that will thrive in warm climates, be it tropical, subtropical or Mediterranean.
+The iplantz website features trees, shrubs and herbs that are useful to humans in some way, whether as food, medicine, material, or to provide a service.
+And that will thrive in warm climates, be it tropical, subtropical, or Mediterranean.

 The climate variables used to determine whether a particular tree or plant species is a match for a town and will grow and be reasonably productive there include: